theharv1/horiseon-marketing-harv1/README.md

 # Horiseon

 ## Purpose
-A website that offers marketing solution and optimization.
+A website that offers marketing solutions and optimization.

 ## Built With
 * CSS